Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 There are also multiple libraries out there that render full Angular templates dynamically and rely on the JiT-compiler to do so.
 They are generally incompatible with AoT-compilation (which Ivy uses by default) and are dangerous to use if you do not fully control the content, as all Angular components, directives or other template syntax is blindly executed just like in a static template.
 They also suffer from most of the same drawbacks as the other libraries listed here, such as the lack of flexbility and control etc., so I won't list them seperately here.

 ## 9. Troubleshooting
+**I'm getting the error "`<ngx-dynamic-hooks>` is not a known element" in my templates**

+Some editors like VS Code don't always immediately catch on to the newly available components when a module has been imported.
+Try restarting the editor to see if that helps (it should compile fine, though).
+If not, check that you have correctly imported the `DynamicHooksModule` into you main module as shown in the [Quick start](#4-quick-start)-section to make everything available.

 **I'm getting the error "Data type for following input was not recognized and could not be parsed"**

 You most likely have a typo in the input.
 If its a string, remember to put quotation marks around it ('', "" or ``).
 If that isn't it, it may help to copy the input into an IDE that is set to JS/TS syntax and have it highlight potential typos for you.